kobolabs/metadata-style-guide/README.md

 Your eBook's publishing status.

 ### Best Practice	</br>
-> To place your title for sale or preorder, indicate active.
+> With Excel, to place your title for sale or preorder, indicate active.
 To remove your title from sale, indicate deactivated.

 ### Correct Usage (example)	</br>
 Info               | Excel                       | ONIX 2.1 and 3.0